Thane Metro

-Thane Metro or Thane Integral Ring Metro is an upcoming metro line serving Thane, Maharashtra.
+The Thane Metro or Thane Integral Ring Metro is an under-construction rapid transit line serving Thane, Maharashtra.
 This metro line will be the third line to run across Thane City after the under construction Line 4 and Line 5 of Mumbai Metro.
-The line has a proposed length of 29 km and 22 stations.
-Of the proposed 29 km, 3 km along with 2 stations are proposed to be underground while the remaining is proposed to be elevated.
-Unlike other metro lines in Mumbai Metropolitan Region, the line forms a loop running from Thane Junction to Thane Junction via Wagle Estate, Manpada, Waghbil, Balkum, Rabodi, and Thane Railway Station.
+The line has an approved length of 29 km and 22 stations.
+Of the total length, 3 km along with 2 stations are approved to be underground while the remaining are to be elevated.
+Unlike other metro lines in Mumbai Metropolitan Region, the line forms a loop running from Thane Junction via Wagle Estate, Manpada, Waghbil, Balkum, and Rabodi, to Thane Railway Station.
 The line was approved by the central government on 14 August 2024 and is expected to be operational by 2029.

 History

 Proposal

 The line was initially proposed by the Thane Municipal Corporation.
 It proposed a 29 km line running through core areas of Thane.
 Initially the TMC proposed the line as a heavy rail project.
 The initial draft was approved by the TMC in December 2018 after which it was submitted to the state government the next month.
 The state government approved the project on March 6.
 However, following financial difficulties the line was put on hold.
-Later in December 2020, the TMC revised the line again with several modification.
-Rather than a Heavy rail system, the line was converted to a light rail to reduce costs, the coach count was reduced from 6 coaches per train set to 3 coaches.
+Later in December 2020, the TMC revised the line again with several modifications.
+Rather than a heavy rail system, the line was converted to a light rail to reduce costs, the coach count was reduced from 6 coaches per train set to 3 coaches.
 This revised proposal received criticism from the public stating that a Light Rail Project would not be sufficient for a city like Thane.
 In 2023, however, TMC once again scrapped its proposal of a light rail system and revised the line to a Heavy rail again.
 The final draft saw a proposed interchange facility with the under construction Line 4 and Line 5 of Mumbai Metro.
 It also proposed the line to go underground near the Thane Railway Station and CIDCO Bus Terminal.
 The line was finally approved by the central government on 14 August 2024 and by the state government on 30 September 2024 with an estimated cost of ₹12200 crore.
 The project was initially supposed to be executed by the Thane Municipal Corporation.
 However, this was later modified when Maha Metro was assigned as the agency responsible for the implementation of the line.
 Finally the foundation for the line was laid by Prime Minister Narendra Modi on 5 October 2024.